-Will my homeschooled kid regret being homeschooled?
+Will my homeschooled kid regret homeschooling?

 I know this can be a controversial topic among homeschoolers, but it shouldn’t be.
 We all – public, private, and homeschool parents – need to have the freedom and support to do what is best for our kids.

 If you’re considering homeschooling, in most cases your child should be able to return to a traditional school setting without too much hassle.
-You may wish to talk to someone in your local school or homeschool support group (or umbrella school) before withdrawing your student if it’s a big concern.
+You may want to talk to someone in your local school or homeschool support group (or umbrella school) before withdrawing your student if it’s a big concern.
 Generally speaking, your local support group will probably be more knowledgeable on the subject.

 (All respectful comments are welcome.)